GeLo0000/Game-SeaBattle/README.md

 ## Gameplay

-Easy level - the computer always chooses cells randomly.
+**Easy level** - the computer always chooses cells randomly.

 ![Easy level gameplay](README_media/Gameplay/easy.gif)

-Medium level - the computer chooses cells randomly, but after the first hit, it tries to finish off the ship.
+**Medium level** - the computer chooses cells randomly, but after the first hit, it tries to finish off the ship.

 ![Medium level gameplay](README_media/Gameplay/medium.gif)

-Difficult level - the computer selects cells according to an algorithm and after a hit, it tries to finish off the ship.
+**Difficult level** - the computer selects cells according to an algorithm and after a hit, it tries to finish off the ship.

 ![Difficult level gameplay](README_media/Gameplay/difficult.gif)

 In the manual placement mode, the player can strategically place each ship on their grid before starting the game

-Example of manual ship placement:
+Example of **manual ship placement**:

 ![Manual ship placement](README_media/Gameplay/location.gif)